 - Some TAFE institutes are able to offer undergraduate degree courses and graduate certificates and diplomas, so you don’t even have to transfer to another school.

-- TAFE courses are ideal for people who want to change careers and who need to study for their new profession while still working in their old one.
+- TAFE is ideal for people who want to change careers and who need to study for their new profession while still working in their old one.

-- Short TAFE courses can be used for continuing professional development.
+- TAFE can be used for continuing professional development.

 - Short courses can also be used to develop a new hobby or expand on existing hobby skills